 As a carer you may be entitled to some benefits and allowances, such as Council Tax relief and Carer’s Allowance.
 The person you are caring for may also be eligible for benefits and help for things like equipment and home adaptations.

 Use the benefits calculator to see what you may be entitled to and how to claim.
 The calculator is anonymous and checking it doesn’t mean that you have to claim.
 Visit www.gov.uk/benefits-calculators

 A carer’s assessment will look at any services you may need to support you as a carer, and will also look at whether you are claiming all the benefits you are entitled to.
-Find out more about having a carers assessment https://www.devon.gov.uk/care-and-health/carers/carers-assessments or Phone 08456 434 435
+Find out more about having a carers assessment https://www.devon.gov.uk/adult-social-care/carers-support/carers-assessments/ or call Devon Carers on 08456 434 435

 Citizens Advice Bureau

 Citizens Advice Devon can give you independent advice about benefits, housing, your rights and managing your finances.
 To find out more phone the Devon adviceline on 03444 111 444 or visit www.cabdevon.org.uk to find out more information and find your local advice centre.

 Support at work

 If you are working while caring you have the right to request flexible working after being with your employer for 26 weeks.
 Carers UK has lots of detailed information about the rights of carers at work.
 Visit www.carersuk.org/help-and-advice/work-and-career

 If you are looking for work Carers UK has information about recognising and presenting your skills at www.carersuk.org/help-and-advice/work-and-career/getting-back-into-employment